 Some states bar an injured driver from recovering compensation from a crash if they were even marginally at fault.
 Fortunately, Pennsylvania law does not take such a harsh approach.
 According to 42 Pa.C.S.A. § 7102, a car accident case plaintiff may recover damages from another driver so long as that plaintiff is no more than 50 percent at fault for the accident.

-However, a plaintiff who is found partially responsible for the accident that injured them would see their damage award reduced proportionally by their respective degree of fault.
-At trial, a car wreck lawyer in Johnstown could work to demonstrate to a jury that the plaintiff they represent bore little to no responsibility for the crash.
+However, a plaintiff who is found partially responsible for the accident that injured them would see their damage award reduced proportionally by their respective degree of fault, in accordance with the state’s comparative negligence law.
+At trial, a skilled car wreck lawyer in Johnstown could work to demonstrate to a jury that the plaintiff they represent bore little to no responsibility for the crash.

 If you are recovering from injuries suffered during a car wreck, you deserve to focus on your physical well-being.
-With the guidance of skilled legal counsel, you could hand off the stress of handling an injury claim and give yourself more time to heal.
+With the guidance of a seasoned injury lawyer, you could hand off the stress of handling an injury claim and give yourself more time to heal.

 With the right legal counsel, moving forward in your pursuit of monetary damages does not have to be burdensome.
-Call today to learn how a Johnstown car accident lawyer from Marcus & Mack could help.
+Contact us today to learn how a Johnstown car accident lawyer from Marcus & Mack could help.